-Département in the south France on the Mediterranean coast with the capital Carcasonne in the political region of Occitania.
+Department in the south France on the Mediterranean coast with the capital Carcasonne in the political region of Occitania.
 It was named after the river Aude.
-It lies between the two départements Pyrenees-Orientales (south) and Hérault (northeast).
-Like these, it counts to the region Languedoc with the comprehensive AOC area of the same name.
-The vineyards occupy a total of nearly 100,000 hectares.
-It is an ancient wine-growing region, the first vineyards were built here by the Romans, when Narbonne was the capital of Gaul.
+It lies between the two departments Pyrenees-Orientales (south) and Hérault (northeast).
+Like this, it belongs to the region Languedoc with the comprehensive AOC area of the same name.
+The vineyards occupy a total of almost 100,000 hectares.
+It is an ancient wine-growing region, the first vineyards were planted here by the Romans when Narbonne was the capital of Gaul.

-For IGP-Aude 32 grape varieties are authorized for the red wines (5), rosé wines and white wines (15%), from which varietal wines and cuvées be pressed.
-The most important red wines are Cabernet Sauvignon.
+For IGP-Aude, 32 grape varieties for red wines (5), rosé wines and white wines (15%) are permitted, from which grape varieties and cuvées be pressed.
+The main red wine varieties are Cabernet Sauvignon.
 Caladoc, Carignan Noir ( mazuelo ) Marselan.
-Merlot, Grenache Noir ( Garnacha Tinta ) Cinsault, Mourvèdre ( Monastrell ) Pinot Noir and Syrah, the most important white wines Chardonnay.
+Merlot, Grenache Noir ( Garnacha Tinta ) Cinsault, Mourvèdre ( Monastrell ) Pinot Noir and Syrah, the most important types of white wine Chardonnay.
 Chasan.
 Sauvignon Blanc.
-Vermentino and Viognier, Of the earnings is limited to a maximum of 80 hl / ha.
-A specialty here is the Vin de liqueur Cartagène,
+Vermentino and Viognier, The earnings is limited to a maximum of 80 hl / ha.
+The Vin de liqueur is a specialty here Cartagène,